HHC legality map with compass. HHC legality map with compass.

 If you find the legal status of HHC confusing, you’re not alone.
 While the 2018 Farm Bill provides a federal framework that makes hemp-derived products legal, individual states have the final say.
 This means HHC's legality can vary dramatically from one state line to the next.
 Some states have embraced it, others have imposed restrictions, and many have created legal gray areas where the rules are unclear.
 As lawmakers continue to learn about new cannabinoids, we can expect these state-level rules to be updated, amended, or even completely rewritten.

-Evolving Industry Standards
+How Industry Standards Are Changing

 With any new product that gains traction, it takes time for industry standards to catch up.
 Right now, there's a lack of federal guidelines for HHC regarding safety, marketing, and age restrictions, which raises valid public health questions.
 As the market matures, you can expect to see a push for clearer standards from both regulators and responsible companies.
 Reputable brands are already leading the way by committing to transparent lab testing and quality control for all their products, including our HHC gummies.
 This sets a high bar for safety and gives you, the consumer, peace of mind.